Gujarat-cadre IPS officer Rakesh Asthana appointed Delhi Police Commissioner | Law-Order

 According to a Ministry of Home Affairs (MHA) order, Asthana, currently serving as Director General of the Border Security Force (BSF), will join as the Delhi Police Commissioner with immediate effect.

-The appointment of Asthana to the post came just days before his superannuate on July 31.
+The appointment of Asthana, a 1984-batch IPS officer, to the post of Commissioner of Police (CP), Delhi came just days before his superannuate on July 31.

+While clearing his appointment as the CP Delhi, the Appointments Committee of the Cabinet (ACC), headed by Prime Minister Narendra Modi, approved the inter-cadre deputation from Gujarat to AGMUT cadre.

+The ACC also extended his service initially for a period of one year beyond the date of his superannuation on July 31 or until further order, whichever is earlier.

 This is one of the very few instances when an IPS officer outside of the AGMUT cadre has been appointed as the Delhi Police chief.